tleuxner/dovecot/README.md

 `doveexpunge.sh` will expunge mails from a mailbox before a certain date.

-`doveldapuser.sh` will create a new Dovecot user using LDAP schema [ldap-virtualMail](https://github.com/tleuxner/ldap-virtualMail).
+`vmail-adduser.sh` will create a new Dovecot user using LDAP schema [ldap-virtualMail](https://github.com/tleuxner/ldap-virtualMail).

 `doveldappw.sh` will change the Dovecot user password in LDAP.